fasterthanlime/ooc-docs/source/sdk/io/File.rst

     .. memberfunction:: isRelative -> :cover:`~lang/types Bool`

         :return: true if the function is relative to the current directory

+    .. memberfunction:: getPath -> :cover:`~lang/types String`

+        the path this file has been created with

     .. memberfunction:: getAbsolutePath -> :cover:`~lang/types String`